 Below the cardboard and compost the weeds and grass are beginning to die back as they are left without light.
 The cardboard and compost, besides blocking light, are feeding the soil and improving the biological fertility.

 Some perennial weeds (meaning growing for more than one year) may surface through your bed and its important to quickly remove them.
 If weeds are quickly removed when they surface their vigor and strength will demising quickly.

 Once the compost has been laid over the cardboard your garden plot is ready to plant.
 Plant seedlings directly into the compost.
 The cardboard will decompose in time for plant roots to reach further into the soil as they grow.
 Keep your garden well planted through out the growing season.

 At the end of a plants life, remove the above ground part of the plant leaving the roots to decompose in the soil.
 The exception would be any root vegetables in which the whole plant is uprooted, such as carrots, potatoes and parsnip.

 Put an addition 1 inch layer of compost over the beds to sit over winter.
-This will continue to feed the soil and helps to keep weeds at bay.
+This will continue to feed the soil and will help to keep weeds at bay.

 THE SECOND SEASON OF GROWING

 Your beds are ready to plant straight into as soon as the new growing season begins.
 The beds are healthy and biologically active.
 The compost that was put on the beds at the end of last growing season has fed the soil organisms which in turn have improved your soils health and structure.
 The second season and each subsequent season of growing you will see marked improvement and health in your plants.
 This is simply achieved by leaving your beds undug and laying compost on them yearly.